 Security is a crucial factor in online shopping and can significantly impact the likelihood of a successful purchase.
 Customers may hesitate to make a purchase if they are not confident in the security of their personal and financial information.
 With the ever-growing threat of cybercrime, customers are becoming increasingly cautious about sharing sensitive information online.
 A website that appears untrustworthy or lacks proper security measures can quickly lead to cart abandonment as customers look for alternative retailers that prioritize security.
 E-commerce businesses can enhance the customer’s online shopping experience and reduce the risk of cart abandonment.

-How to reduce the shopping cart abandonment rate
+How to Reduce Your Site’s Shopping cart abandonment rate

 Provide multiple payment options